Skip to content

 to British banking exclusion

 Our free exhibition in collaboration with the Bank of England Museum explores the financial discrimination faced by members of the Windrush Generation and how they fought back with a community savings and loans scheme known as the Pardner Hand.
-The exhibition opened at the Bank of England in the City of London on Windrush Day, 22 June 2023 and is on display until June 2024.
+The exhibition opened at the Bank of England in the City of London on Windrush Day, 22 June 2023 and has been extended to 20 December 2024.

 What to expect